 You have set your goals or you have in your hands a set of guides on how to achieve a body of your dreams or to do a certain target of exercises per day or week.
 You have made your promise to stick to the plan and accomplish them.
 But you are simply not moving.

 Something inside us is just not pushing us to go forward, like a tug of war inside of us.
 Somehow our mind is fearing the amount of hard work that needs to be done to get the goals in action.
 Or sometimes we feel we will start to fail along the way.

 The trick is to make the first step, just a little, and you are on your way to a successful goal.
 The way we handle each task is what productivity is all about.
 Feel good that you have done this.

 You have taken the first step, it does not matter what it is, but you have ‘moved’ is what will make the difference.
-You will soon see that fearing the big picture (achieving your goals) is no more a burden but what you will enjoy doing.
+You soon see that fearing the enormous picture (achieving your goals) is no more a burden but what you will enjoy doing.

 You have taken the first little steps and moving along fine.
 But what can we do to keep our self, motivated further and ever?
 This is where our taught patterns need addressing.

-You are following your workout plans and for example, someone comes along and says you are getting out of shape, or you are putting on weight and without again realizing you are demotivated.
-We tend to second guess our goals if it is working leading us to lack of energy to do anything.
+You are following your workout plans and for example, someone comes along and says you are getting out of shape, or you are putting on weight and without again realizing, it demotivates you.
+We second guess our goals if it is working, leading us to lack of energy to do anything.
 Why do we act this way whereby you know that workouts do wonders for oneself?

 Simply put, positive feedback will make us be motivated to perform better to get more feedback and the cycle repeats.
 But what happens when it is negative feedback.
 This leads to poor performance as there is no reward (good feedback).
 Our moods and emotions are disturbed, and you will feel not to do anything,